rehierl/node-tree-outliner/1-basics/1-5-0-graphs.md

 multigraph

-* undirected, may have multi-edges
+* undirected and may have multi-edges
 * in such a case, `G` must be a multi-set

 simple graph